 ** Please ensure that you order repeat prescriptions before any holiday closures.**

-If you need medical assistance whilst we are closed please contact the out of hours service 111 but this is not a repeat prescription service.
+If you need urgent medical assistance whilst we are closed please contact the out of hours service 111 but this is not a repeat prescription service.

 When We Are Closed

 If you a require assistance when the surgery is closed please phone:111